wekeo/wekeo4land/README.md

 If you are on GitHub/Lab you can visit www.wekeo.copernicus.eu, register for an account and enter the JupyterLab - then follow the instructions below.

 If you are currently on the WEkEO JupyterLab you're already in the right place and can start.
-To clone this repository in to the WEkEO JupyterLab environment open a terminal in the WEkEO JupyterLab, type
+To clone this repository in to the WEkEO JupyterLab environment open a terminal in the WEkEO JupyterLab, type:

 <br> > `git clone https://github.com/wekeo/wekeo4land.git`<br>